chrislohmeier/worldbuilding-wiki/Lichen Lair.md

 7. Honor: Animated armor that wants players to repent/atone for bad things they’ve done.
 Players must make a DC 18 INT saving throw as they try to evade the probing psychic energy of the armor.
 If they fail, they are flooded with thoughts of the worst thing they've ever done, and to avoid taking 2d8 psychic damage and the armor becoming hostile, every player has 1 minute to take an action to repent for what they've done.
 Players can talk and lie if they pass a high DC Deception check.

-Each heart, when defeated, will turn into a tiny stone triangle, except for Jealousy, which drops the trinket that each rectangle goes into.
+Each heart, when defeated, will turn into a tiny stone triangle, except for Jealousy, which drops the trinket that each triangle goes into.

 ## Ancient Bestiary
 Below the manor lies remnants of a Bestiary, which once housed a [[Grython]].
+The basement

 ### Loot